mi3nts/AirQualityAnalysisWorkflows/README.md

 # Container Setup

 1. Navigate to `/influxdb`.
 Copy `.example.env` to `.env` and edit the file with appropriate paths for your machine and desired settings.
-Contact *John Waczak* or *Lakitha Weijeratne* to obtain the necessary credentials files.
+Contact *John Waczak* or *Lakitha Wijeratne* to obtain the necessary credentials files.
 2. Build the container via `docker compose up --build`.
 If you want the container to remain on in the background, instead run `docker compose up --build -d`.
 3. To turn of the containers, run `docker compose down`